bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

-[[ Editor's note: A downside to this method is that it requires the content type to be something other than application/json, and it doesn't work against an RS without additional profiling since it requires things to be sent in the body.
+[[ Editor's note: A downside to this method is that it requires the content type to be something other than application/json, and it doesn't work against an RS without additional profiling since it requires things to be sent in the body -- you'd need to specify different delivery locations for a GET vs. a POST, for example.
 Additionally it is potentially fragile like a detached JWS since a multi-tier system could parse the payload and pass the parsed payload downstream with potential transformations.
-Furthermore, it doesn't protect the method or URL of the request in the signature.
 We might want to remove this in favor of general-purpose HTTP signing. ]]